MeaningOfLights/AzureTraining/Hands-On-Labs-That-Work/70-Docker.md

 }
 ```

 2. Use the *dotnet run* command at the command prompt to run the application and validate that it finds one or more IP addresses.
+This command can have issues, if it times out don't worry just cancel it (Ctrl + C) and continue to the next step.

 ```
 dotnet run